alilishan/Media-Manager/README.md

 * Nice screenshots in readme
 * Reduce dependency on Fancybox and $Q
 * Idea for Add Menu - http://codepen.io/hone/pen/jERzmd
+* Minify and Pack assets - Use Grunt or Gulp
+* Css preprocess - Less or Sass

 ###Dependencies
 * jQuery